AntonioMrtz/SpotifyElectron/docs/backend/Environment.md

   - `DEV`: development environment.
 Enables hot reload.
 - **ARCH**: the song architecture selected, it can be one of the following [architectures](../Architecture.md):
   - `BLOB(Recommended for testing and production)`: song architecture with no streaming/cloud, storing and serving songs directly from the database.
-  - `STREAMING_SERVERLESS`: (deprecated) song architecture using AWS Serverless Function with streaming.
+  - `SERVERLESS`: (deprecated) song architecture using AWS Serverless Function with streaming.

 ### ➡️ No streaming with songs stored in database (`BLOB`)